 3. Natural sweeteners may be manufactured artificially by fermentation or enzymes

-As stated on FDA's website, ingredients "found in nature can be manufactured artificially and produced more economically, with greater purity and more consistent quality, than their natural counterparts."
+According to the FDA, ingredients "found in nature can be manufactured artificially and produced more economically, with greater purity and more consistent quality, than their natural counterparts."
 Many natural sweeteners on store shelves are not directly isolated and extracted from a plant.
 These "natural sweetener-like" ingredients are synthetic copies of sweet components of plants and are often referred to as naturally occurring sweeteners.
 They are synthesized by fermentation or enzymes in a process that chemically changes a material isolated from a plant.

 NATURAL SWEETENERS ARE